b3dr0ck - {THM} Room

 -

-socat stdio ssl:$VMIP:54321,cert=f11snipe.cert,key=f11snipe.key,verify=0 __ __ _ _ _____ _ _ _____ _ \ \ / / | | | | | __ \ | | | | | __ \ | | \ \_/ /_ _| |__ | |__ __ _ | | | | __ _| |__ | |__ __ _ | | | | ___ | | \ / _` | '_ \| '_ \ / _` | | | | |/ _` | '_ \| '_ \ / _` | | | | |/ _ \| | | | (_| | |_) | |_) | (_| | | |__| | (_| | |_) | |_) | (_| | | |__| | (_) |_| |_|\__,_|_.__/|_.__/ \__,_| |_____/ \__,_|_.__/|_.__/ \__,_| |_____/ \___/(_) Welcome: 'F11snipe FTW' is authorized. b3dr0ck> help Password hint: none (user = 'F11snipe FTW') b3dr0ck>
+socat stdio ssl:$VMIP:54321,cert=f11snipe.cert,key=f11snipe.key,verify=0 __ __ _ _ _____ _ _ _____ _ \ \ / / | | | | | __ \ | | | | | __ \ | | \ \_/ /_ _| |__ | |__ __ _ | | | | __ _| |__ | |__ __ _ | | | | ___ | | \ / _` | '_ \| '_ \ / _` | | | | |/ _` | '_ \| '_ \ / _` | | | | |/ _ \| | | | (_| | |_) | |_) | (_| | | |__| | (_| | |_) | |_) | (_| | | |__| | (_) |_| |_|\__,_|_.__/|_.__/ \__,_| |_____/ \__,_|_.__/|_.__/ \__,_| |_____/ \___/(_) Welcome: 'F11snipe FTW' is authorized. b3dr0ck> help Password hint: none (user = 'F11snipe FTW') b3dr0ck> - Yay, We're in with our new credentials!
+But it looks like the hint is empty (new user)

 - Let's see if we can get here as user fred